andrewberls/predis/README.md

 [API Docs](http://andrewberls.github.io/predis/)

+Note that not every single Redis API operation is supported; consult the [protocol documentation](http://andrewberls.github.io/predis/predis.core.html) for the up-to-date list of supported operations.

 ### Contributing
 Please use the [GitHub issues page](https://github.com/andrewberls/predis/issues) for questions/comments/suggestions (pull requests welcome!).
 You can also find me on [Twitter](https://twitter.com/aberls).